 Shiraz Kook always wanted to be famous.
 After struggling to launch a YouTube page, the influencer took to TikTok instead and found solace in the app’s comment section.
 As a closeted creator, they occupy a unique space in the ever-growing app.
 “In my comment section, I get people that are struggling who are openly gay.
 It’s really interesting to hear everyone’s stories and, on TikTok, we’re literally a community and we’ve got each other’s backs,” they recall.
 “I’ve had a massive scare at one point where I thought that my mom found my TikTok and my viewers were really supportive.”

-Coming out as a public figure while hiding your identity in real life can be tricky, but Shiraz is certain she wants to pursue the career as a TikTok influencer.
+Coming out as a public figure while hiding your identity in real life can be tricky, but Shiraz is certain she wants to pursue a career as a TikTok influencer.
 “I had to make this choice where I had to be secret about being gay.
 I would say things my parents wouldn’t understand, even in my hashtags,” they explain.
 “Obviously, the more I expose myself about my sexuality, the more I go on about being gay, and the more successful I get, I have to code more.
 This Summer was difficult because I had to film Tik Toks in secret.
 I’m kind of sad.
 I wish I could tell them about the success I’m having, but I can’t.
 This is what I’ve always wanted.
 I’m not sure if I wanted to get success for my sexuality, but I’ve always wanted to have visibility, so I’m definitely happy about it.”